 The operating of power units in a 2nd belt track can lead to premature wear or serious damage to the engine and is therefore not permitted.

-7.5.3.1 Additional air conditioner compressor (option 2AB)
+7.5.3.1 Additional air conditioner compressor (optional PR no. 2AB)

 Fig. 1: Power take-off system with additional air conditioner compressor